Kristenshields/12-Portfolio/README.md

   Enables smooth navigation between sections like **About Me**, **Projects**, **Contact**, and **Resume**, providing a single-page application experience.

 - **🚀 Deployment on Netlify**
-  The portfolio is deployed using [Netlify](https://www.netlify.com/), ensuring fast performance and easy access for users.
+  This portfolio is deployed using [Netlify](https://kls-react-portfolio.netlify.app/).

 ## 🚀 Technologies Used